|Issue Date (Last Review Date)

 - We will adopt a culture of respect, free from bullying or harassment

-- Where delivery is through an employer or a subcontractor, the Company will complete due diligence to decide whether DBS checks are appropriate for delivery staff (usually where the delivery is through a third-party subcontractor and not the employer)
+- Where delivery is through an employer or a subcontractor, the Company will complete due diligence to decide whether DBS checks are appropriate for delivery employees (usually where the delivery is through a third-party subcontractor and not the employer)

 - The Company has a legal obligation to protect young people and vulnerable adults from abuse.
 We have appropriately trained safeguarding officers who are supported by the Senior Management Team.
 Any disclosures made to the Safeguarding Officers will be dealt with quickly, sensitively, and appropriately.
 All staff will be trained in the appropriate response to a disclosure and the correct procedure for dealing with concerns about a participant.
-Staff will work with learners to proactively protect them from abuse and neglect and prevent them from being placed in an abusive situation.
+Employees will work with learners to proactively protect them from abuse and neglect and prevent them from being placed in an abusive situation.

 Preventing people from being drawn into terrorism

 - The Company has certain duties enshrined within the Counter Terrorism and Security Act 2015.
-All staff are aware of their Prevent duties and we have robust processes in place to respond to concerns about participants and staff members.
+All employees are aware of their Prevent duties and we have robust processes in place to respond to concerns about participants and staff members.

 - Fundamental British Values are introduced to learners in their induction and revisited throughout their programmes so that learners develop an understanding and appreciation of British Values